Email Deliverability Guide

 If at all possible, you should aim to keep your spam complaints rate below 0.1%.
 Figures suggest that rates above 0.08% impact deliverability in Gmail, so you can guarantee that other providers will be working to very similar parameters.

 To turn this negative into a positive, see if you can find out what your complaints relate to and create a workaround to stop the same issues from reoccurring.

 ISPs utilize inactive email addresses to spot the email campaigns with unethically acquired and poorly managed lists.
 You can lower your sender score and prevent damaging your deliverability by measuring how many inactive addresses you send out to.

 Spam traps are one of the quickest ways to end up on a blacklist.

 Blacklist prevention and repair

-ISPs also utilise information gathered by outside sources to validate the quality of email senders.
-There are hundreds of blacklists quarantining the worst spammers and offenders, but unfortunately among those, you will also find legitimate senders, that did not pay attention to their sender reputation.
+ISPs also utilize information gathered by outside sources to validate the quality of email senders.
+There are hundreds of blacklists quarantining the worst spammers and offenders, unfortunately, among those, you can also find legitimate senders, that did not pay attention to their sender reputation.